gicentre/litvis/documents/tutorials/geoTutorials/geoImporting.md

 1. [Geospatial File Formats](geoFormats.md)
 2. [Generating Global Map Projection Geo Files](geoGenerating.md)
-3.  **Importing geographic datasets into elm-vega**
+3.  **Importing geographic datasets into elm-vegalite**

 ---

-# Importing geographic datasets into elm-vega
+# Importing geographic datasets into elm-vegalite

-This tutorial leads you through the workflow for importing spatial datasets into elm-vega, and therefore into litvis documents.
+This tutorial leads you through the workflow for importing spatial datasets into elm-vegalite, and therefore into litvis documents.
 If the dataset you wish to import is a shapefile, the process involves the following steps (and if it is already in geoJson format, just jump to step 3).

 - Change the shapefile's projection to use longitude/latitude coordinates with the WGS84 ellipsoid.